Dadeland Mall: History

 Today, Dadeland is managed by the Indianapolis-based Simon Property Group, who purchased 50% of the center in 1997.
 Morgan Stanley owns the other 50%.
-The anchors include Florida's largest Macy's (Macy's Florida's flagship store), as well as Macy's Home Gallery & Kids (the west end anchor), JCPenney, and Saks Fifth Avenue.
+The anchors include Florida's largest Macy's (Macy's Florida's flagship store), as well as Macy's Home Gallery & Kids (the west end anchor), JCPenney, Dick’s House of Sport, and Saks Fifth Avenue.
 Former tenants of the west end anchor space, currently occupied by the Macy's Home Gallery & Kids, were Jordan Marsh (1966–1991) and Burdines Home Store (1993–2005), which was eventually to be taken over by Mervyns with Dillard's as another bidder, but these stores didn't take over the space.
 Former tenants of the southeast end anchor space were Lord & Taylor (1983–2004) and Nordstrom (2004–2020).

 Dadeland Mall's largest restaurant is The Cheesecake Factory.

 The outer part of the mall, particularly the original main entrance, was featured in the 1985 Chuck Norris film Invasion U.S.A.
 The inside and outside of the mall was featured in the 1990 Alec Baldwin film Miami Blues.
 The mall has been remodeled since both of those films however.
 In the late 1990s, talks were underway about adding a second floor to the entire mall.
 This project would have doubled the mall's space plus add second-floor access to the anchor stores all of which already have second floors.
 This project was rejected.

-On May 7, 2020, Nordstrom, announced the closure of their anchor store, due to the economic impact of the COVID-19 pandemic.
+On May 7, 2020, Nordstrom announced the closure of their anchor store, due to the economic impact of the COVID-19 pandemic.
 Several additional replacement tenants are in the midst of early on discussions.

 On October 13, 2021, the AC Hotel Miami Dadeland opened to guests.
 In collaboration with Simon and Concord Hospitality Enterprises and Marriott, the hotel was constructed with European design and flexibility in mind.
 In addition to the pool, lounge, fitness center, and artwork featured in their public spaces, the hotel offers flexibility with available meeting rooms and a 3,610 sq. ft. venue space.

 Dick's Sporting Goods purchased the former Nordstrom building to build one of their large format Dick’s House of Sport stores, which opened in February 2025.